simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-No radio blackouts were observed over the past 24 hours.
+Radio blackouts reaching the R1 levels were observed over the past 24 hours.
+The largest was at May 19 2025 0821 UTC.

-Radio Blackout Forecast for May 19-May 21 2025
+Radio Blackout Forecast for May 20-May 22 2025

-              May 19        May 20        May 21
+              May 20        May 21        May 22
-R1-R2           25%           25%           25%
+R1-R2           35%           35%           35%
 R3 or greater    5%            5%            5%

-Rationale: There exists a chance for R1-R2 (Minor-Moderate) radio blackouts over 19-21 May.
+Rationale: Solar activity is expected to be low, with a 35% chance for R1-R2 (Minor-Moderate) events, over 20-22 May.
+Probabilities increased slightly based on the flare potential of the active region near the NE limb.

 ```